-9 Reasons Why game publishers lean into stylized animated trailers?
+9 Reasons Why do game publishers lean into stylized animated trailers?
 (When the games are not)

 1. Direct focus on what's different: